St. Leo’s Mosaic Christ

 Solo Dei Gloria

-*Hand embroidery designs are intended for the private use for the readers of this blog.
+*Hand embroidery designs are intended for the private use of the readers of this blog.